-Appendix B to this report includes more details of daily measurements at each location using the mobile air monitoring van during the April through June 2020 timeframes.
+Appendix B to this report includes more details of daily measurements at each location using the mobile air monitoring van during this period.

 V. Summary of PM2.5 Speciation Analysis

 To build a fuller understanding of the various constituents that comprise the overall PM2.5 concentrations in the Shafter community, and their relative comparison, in January 2020 the District began operating PM2.5 speciation sampling at the Shafter-DMV site near the intersection of Walker Street and Pacific Avenues.
 The collected samples were sent to a third-party laboratory for analysis to determine the contribution of various species of PM2.5 to the overall measured PM2.5 mass.